peter-wangxu/persist-queue/README.rst

 parameter specifies how long the connection should wait for the lock to go away until raising an exception.
 Default time is **10**, increase ``timeout`` when creating the queue if above error occurs.

+* sqlite3 based queues are not thread-safe.

+The sqlite3 queues are heavily tested under multi-threading environment, if you find it's not thread-safe, please make sure you set the ``multithreading=True`` when initializing the queue before submitting new issue:).